• Skip to primary navigation

 Stop by Carriage House Antiques located at 22159 Main St. and discover 17th-century antiques and homemade ice cream.
 The shop is filled with an incredible collection of 17th Century pieces.

-If you have kids with you, you can entice them with the homemade ice cream that you order at the front of the store and afterwards they can burn off some energy at the nearby playground located within walking distance of main street.
+You can entice your kids to shop a little longer with the homemade ice cream located at the front of the store.
+Afterwards they can burn off some energy at the nearby playground located within walking distance of main street.

-The shop owner was a former history teacher and offered to share more about his favorite pieces which was such a treat.Oldenburg Indiana
+The shop owner was a former history teacher and offered to share more about his favorite pieces.
+It was such a treat!

 A few points of interest are the original 5,000 lb. safe door, cuckoo clocks, a small trunk from London with original newspaper clippings attached to the bottom, rare books, and a colonial bee hive (pictured below).